 The usual repayment period for a long-term loan for a term loan through an alternative lender is…

-If you work with an alternative lender, you can generally expect a repayment period ranging from one to five years.
+Usually one to five years.
+If you work with an alternative lender, you can generally expect the answer tot he question, how long as business loans?
+To be a repayment period ranging from one to five years.

 And if you’ve read this far, you’ll probably be able to predict what’s next.
 The exact length of your repayment period depends upon the lender you’re working with, your business’s financial profile, and the terms you’re offered by your lender during underwriting.